 How to Clear Your Browsing Data

 Microsoft Edge offers a process to clear browser data.
-This process begins after users decide whether to clear data locally or on all synced devices.
-Users can access the clearing process by knowing the correct location within the browser settings.
+This process begins after deciding whether to clear data locally or on all synced devices.
+Locating the correct browser settings area provides access to the clearing process.

 Step 1Go to the Clearing Tools